mindsparkist/Tech-Support-issues./README.md

 **In essence, the Network Connections screen is a central location to view, manage, and troubleshoot your computer's network configuration.**

 **Would you like to know how to access the Network Connections screen on your specific operating system?**

+## Driver vs. Adapter: A Clear Distinction

+**Driver:**

+* **Software component:** A driver is a software program that acts as an interface between the operating system and a hardware device.
+* **Functionality:** It translates commands from the operating system into instructions that the hardware can understand, and vice versa.
+* **Example:** A graphics card driver interprets commands from the operating system and controls the graphics card to display images on the screen.

+**Adapter:**

+* **Hardware component:** An adapter is a physical device that allows different types of hardware to communicate or connect with each other.
+* **Functionality:** It converts signals or power from one format to another.
+* **Example:** A power adapter converts AC power from a wall outlet into DC power for a laptop.

+**To summarize:** A driver is the software that enables communication between a hardware device and the operating system, while an adapter is the physical hardware that facilitates connection between different devices or systems.

+**Would you like to know more about specific types of drivers or adapters?**